 Scientists Make Incredible Breakthrough As They Identify The Larva Of One Of The Oddest-Shaped And Most Magnificent Creatures In The Ocean

 However, despite this, there's still some beauty to behold, which comes in many shapes and sizes.
-The ocean is home to some of the most bizarre and fascinating creatures on the planet, most of which have not been discovered yet.
+The ocean is home to some of the most bizarre and fascinating creatures on the planet, most of which have not yet been discovered.

-This piece features a well-known oddity to the sea, known as the bump-head sunfish (Mola alexandrini), but with a little secret that scientists have been trying to uncover for years.
-This creature is considered the largest bony fish in the world and can grow up to 3 meters long (approximately 10 feet in length) and weigh over 2.5 tonnes.
+This piece features a well-known oddity of the sea, known as the bump-head sunfish (Mola alexandrini), but with a little secret that scientists have been trying to uncover for years.
+This creature is considered the largest bony fish in the world and can grow up to 3 meters long (approximately 10 feet) and weigh over 2.5 tonnes.

-As magnificent as the bump-head sunfish is, scientists were unable to get a clear picture of the development stages of this creature from infancy.
-This changed just recently as they recorded a breakthrough discovery after years of hard work.
+As magnificent as the bump-head sunfish is, scientists were unable to obtain a clear picture of the developmental stages of this creature from infancy.
+This changed recently as they recorded a breakthrough discovery after years of hard work.

-For a long time, Mola larvae remained a mystery to scientists and the wider population who had an interest in this creature.
-Thanks to the combined effort of a team of experts from Australia and New Zealand, the remarkably rare form of this creature has been uncovered.
+For a long time, Mola larvae remained a mystery to scientists and the wider population interested in this creature.
+Thanks to the combined efforts of a team of experts from Australia and New Zealand, the remarkably rare form of this creature has been uncovered.

 Here's a glimpse of the Mola alexandrini in infancy:

-A larval Mola alexandrini collected off New South Wales coast, Australia.
+A larval Mola alexandrini collected off the New South Wales coast, Australia.

-As magnificent as the Mola alexandrini is, scientists were unable to get a clear picture of the development stages of this sunfish specie from infancy.
+As magnificent as the Mola alexandrini is, scientists were unable to obtain a clear picture of the developmental stages of this sunfish species from infancy.
 This changed recently as they recorded a breakthrough discovery after years of hard work.

 Scuba diver and sunfish expert Dr. Marianne Nyegaard from the Auckland War Museum explained that: